-Number of Properties Assessed Estimated Annual Fuel Costs per household Percentage of Households in Fuel Poverty.
+Number of Properties Estimated Annual Fuel Percentage of Assessed Costs per household Households in Fuel Poverty.
 67 £1,429.00 50.7%

 Out of the 67 participants of the fuel poverty assessment just over 50% of the residents met the threshold of fuel poverty based on the Low Income High Cost (LIHC) Indicator.